GluuFederation/community-edition-setup/tools/ldap_to_mysql/README.md

 * Install and Configure MySQL
   Install MySQL that upports a native JSON data type (See https://dev.mysql.com/doc/refman/5.7/en/json.html).
   Create a database, namely `gluudb`, and create a user, namely `gluu`.
 User should have all previleges on created database.
-Sample MySQL commands:
+Sample MySQL commands (If you installed MySQL on a seperate server, modify commands accordingly):

   ```
   > CREATE DATABASE gluudb;